weserv/docs/faq/index.md

 each image is processed.
 We don't support APNG, since the official libpng reference implementation doesn't support this extension.

 ## Can I use my own (sub)domain?
-E.g. by using a CNAME to images.weserv.nl?
+E.g. by using a CNAME to wsrv.nl?
-We offer this service only on the images.weserv.nl domain, and we offer it as-is.
+We offer this service only on the wsrv.nl domain, and we offer it as-is.
 However, if you want to use it under your own (sub)domain, please see our [GitHub][weserv-github] to use it on your own server(s).

 ## Why don't you support CNAME-ing?